LiftCoinDev/liftcoindev.github.io/README.md

 # LiftCoinDev Website

-This is the repository for the LiftCoinDev website, hosted on [GitHub Pages](https://liftcoindev.github.io).
+This is the repository for the Lift Coin official website, hosted on [GitHub Pages](https://liftcoindev.github.io).